ExpressiveLabs/deepphonemizer-rs/readme.md

 # DeepPhonemizer in Rust
 This repository contains a pure Rust implementation of the inferencing engine from [DeepPhonemizer](https://github.com/as-ideas/DeepPhonemizer) using the `tch` crate and the TorchScript JIT functionality.
+This crate is available via [crates.io](https://crates.io/crates/deepphonemizer).

 ## Usage
 To use the crate, add the following to your `Cargo.toml`: